 Congratulations to our new AICPs!

-The APA Hawaii Chapter would like to recognize the following individuals who passed the recent November 2019 AICP exam.
-These individuals were either awarded their certification following the exam or will receive their certification after attaining the requisite years of professional experience.
+The APA Hawaii Chapter would like to recognize the following individuals who passed the recent AICP exam.
+These individuals either received their certifications following the exam or will obtain their certification after completing the Planning Experience Assessment and submitting verification of employment and education.
 Please join us in congratulating these individuals!